-The Bible is clearly replete with instructions to “visit orphans and widows in their distress” (James 1:27, NASB) and to protect the environment which God has entrusted to us (Genesis 1:28).
-Insofar as Progressive Christianity is a movement which seeks to emphasize and honor these principles, it certainly lines up with Scripture.
-However, there are some aspects of Progressive Christianity which contradict a biblical worldview.
-In general, members of this movement do not ascribe to the biblical doctrine of the inerrancy of Scripture, and again in general, do not believe that the Bible is the literal word of God.
+The Bible is replete with instructions to “visit orphans and widows in their distress” (James 1:27, NASB) and to protect the environment that God has entrusted to us (Genesis 1:28).
+Insofar as Progressive Christianity is a movement that seeks to emphasize and honor these principles, it certainly lines up with Scripture.
+However, there are some aspects of Progressive Christianity that contradict a biblical worldview.
+In general, members of this movement do not ascribe to the biblical doctrine of the inerrancy of Scripture, and, again, in general, do not believe that the Bible is the literal Word of God.
 Progressive Christianity also tends to emphasize what is known as “collective salvation” over the biblical concept of personal salvation.
-The Bible is clear that God redeems those individuals who believe in Jesus Christ as Savior from their sins and rescues them from an eternity of being separated from Him in torment.
+The Bible is clear that God redeems those individuals who believe in Jesus Christ as Savior and rescues them from an eternity of being separated from Him in torment.
 Collective salvation, by contrast, emphasizes the restoration of whole cultures and societies to what progressive Christians believe is the correct socioeconomic structure, namely, Marxism.
 Marxism, in turn, is a theory of economics and politics developed by an atheist (Karl Marx) from unbiblical assumptions.